 Best quotes and fact of the day at Wimbledon

-LONDON, July 3 (Reuters) - A selection of the some of the best quotes and facts from the third day at Wimbledon on Wednesday:
+LONDON, July 4 (Reuters) - A selection of the some of the best quotes and facts from the fourth day at Wimbledon on Thursday:

 QUOTES